revoltgames/revoltgames.github.io/docs/intro.md

 ## Terra API

-Terra is a database of real-world data indexed on h3.
-This data is served via an API for geolocalised games like Neopolis and Neoland.
+Terra is an API for real-world data indexed on h3.
+This data is used for Neopolis and Neoland.
 For more info, [read the Terra API documentation](./terra/intro.md)